evo-cloud/hmake/docs/FileFormat.md

   like docker image, workdir, and options for `docker run`;
 - The dependencies between targets, using `before` and `after` properties;
 - Watch of files to decide whether the target should be rebuilt.

+## Commands

+Commands are special type of targets, when used, it must be the first non-option argument in command line.
+E.g. invoking `hmake` like `hmake name arg1 arg2`, if `name` is defined in `commands`, the rest of arguments in the command line is passed as arguments to command target `name`.

+Commands are targets, with a few restrictions:

+- Commands should not be dependency of others.
+So `before` is not allowed, and other targets/commands should not `after` a command;
+- Command can only be used as the first non-option argument in _hmake_ command line which turns on _command mode_.
+In the case `hmake target1 cmd1`, it refuses to run because `cmd1` is a command but not come first.

 #### Common Properties in Target